pmadruga/ds-jobindex/README.md

 ## Structure

-This project is structured into two parts:
+The search engine is structured into two parts:

-1. Preprocessing of text, generation of embeddings and distance calculation
+1. Python script: preprocessing of text, generation of embeddings, distance calculation and file exporting.
+2. Jupyter notebook: Determine BERT distances and present results.

 ## Run